 - Fish Taco Bowls With Chipotle Aioli and Coconut-Lime Cauliflower Rice | 40 Aprons

 Trader Joe’s has a great selection for these options!
-Remember that dehydrated veggies and fruit maintain 90% of nutrients compared to any other form of preservation.
+Remember that dehydrated veggies and fruit maintain 90% of nutrients compared to any other form of preservation, but if you have a histamine intolerance, stay away from dried fruit.

 I just found out you can use the Instapot Air Fryer Lid for those of you who want to DIY dehydrate!